No. 11 Seed Football Falls 41-10 To No. 6 Seed Ole Miss In First Round of College Football Playoff

 Photo Gallery

-OXFORD – The No. 11 seeded Tulane football team (11-3) saw the program's five game winning streak snapped in a 41-10 loss to No. 6 seeded Ole Miss (12-1) in the First Round of the College Football Playoff at Vaught-Hemingway Stadium on Saturday afternoon, Dec.
+OXFORD, MS – The No. 11-seeded Tulane football team (11-3) saw the program's five-game winning streak snapped in a 41-10 loss to No. 6-seeded Ole Miss (12-1) in the First Round of the College Football Playoff at Vaught-Hemingway Stadium on Saturday afternoon, Dec.
 20.

-After a forced turnover, the Rebels scored another quick touchdown as Trinidad Chambliss rumbled in from the four to put Ole Miss up 14-0 at the 7:26 mark of the first quarter.
+After a Tulane turnover, the Rebels scored another quick touchdown as Trinidad Chambliss rumbled in from the four to put Ole Miss up 14-0 at the 7:26 mark of the first quarter.

 The Green Wave got on the board as Patrick Durkin knocked in a 39-yard field goal to draw Tulane to 14-3 with 14:06 remaining in the second quarter.